xyzsd/dichotomy/README.md

 [issues prior to JDK 22](https://jspecify.dev/docs/whether/#annotation-processors).
 Runtime nullness checks (via Objects.requireNonNull) have not been removed.

-The 1.1 branch also adds `Result::merge` which simplifies reduction operations on Streams of `Result`s (see method documentation and tests for examples).
+The 1.1 branch also adds `Result::merge` which simplifies reduction operations on `Result` streams (see method documentation and tests for examples).

 ### Release 1.0 (January 2024)